joereynolds/what-to-code/README.md

 - A ViM function that unit tests the current function your cursor is in. i.e. If you're cursor is in an 'getPriceForTravel' function, then executing the vim function would do something like `phpunit path/to/file functionName` under the hood

+- Given an image, you should convert it into a textbased equivalent.
+For example: https://github.com/joereynolds/Image-to-Ascii